When to replace your pool pump

 When to Replace

-• When you want an upgrade and current design is not appropriate anymore due to increase number of pool users and increase frequency of maintenance.
+• When you want an upgrade and current design is not appropriate anymore due to increase number of pool users and increase the frequency of maintenance.

 • If same trouble occurs too often after reparations.